Unique Yoga Class Accomodates People With Disabilities

 PHILADELPHIA (CBS) — A unique yoga class is helping people with physical disabilities master the practice.

-Adaptive Yoga cofounder Kerri Hanlon says she was inspired by her son who has cerebral palsy to start a class for people with physical limitations.
+Kerri Hanlon, co-founder and creator of the Adaptive Yoga program, Yoga Home, says she was inspired by her son who has cerebral palsy to start a class for people with physical limitations.

 “Several years ago, it just sort of hit me that why shouldn’t Shawn enjoy all the benefits of this practice as well,” Hanlon said.